Find Schools

 $23,365 Avg Student Debt

-Students from Massachusetts who attend UMass Amherst full time pay an average of $16,439 in tuition and fees.
-Those students who come from outside the state pay an average of $36,964.
+In-state students pay an average of $16,439 in tuition and fees if they attend UMass Amherst full time.
+If you are from out of state, expect to pay an average of $36,964.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $23,365 in student loans.

 #17